slow-coding/declarative-sugar/README.md

 Depolyment: iOS 9, Swift 5
 Dependency: UIKit, *nothing else*.

-But I would suggest using [Then](https://github.com/devxoul/Then) for writing cleaner initializer.
+But I would suggest using [Then](https://github.com/devxoul/Then) for writing cleaner initializer.

 ## Usage